Wallace Reid

 William Wallace Halleck Reid (April 15, 1891 – January 18, 1923) was an American actor in silent film, referred to as "the screen's most perfect lover".

 He also had a brief career as a racing driver.

 Early life

-Reid was born in St. Louis, Missouri, into a showbusiness family.
+Reid was born in St. Louis, Missouri, into a show business family.
 His mother, Bertha Westbrook, was an actress, and his father, James Halleck "Hal" Reid, worked successfully in a variety of theatrical jobs, mainly as playwright and actor, traveling the country.
-As a boy Wallace Reid was performing on stage at an early age, but acting was put on hold while he obtained an education at Freehold Military School in Freehold Township, New Jersey.
-He later graduated from Perkiomen Seminary in Pennsburg, Pennsylvania, in 1909.
+As a boy, Wallace Reid was performing on stage at an early age, but acting was put on hold while he obtained an education at Freehold Military School in Freehold Township, New Jersey.
+He later graduated from Perkiomen Seminary in Pennsburg, Pennsylvania in 1909.
 A gifted all-around athlete, Reid participated in a number of sports while also following an interest in music, learning to play the piano, banjo, drums, and violin.
 As a teenager, he spent time in Wyoming, where he learned to be an outdoorsman.

 Career

-Reid was drawn to the burgeoning motion picture industry by his father, who shifted from the theatre to writing films, directing them, and acting in them.
+Reid was drawn to the burgeoning movie industry by his father, who shifted from the theater to writing films, directing them, and acting in them.
 In 1910, Reid appeared in his first film, The Phoenix, an adaptation of a Milton Nobles play, filmed at Selig Polyscope Studios in Chicago.
 Reid used the script from a play his father had written and approached the very successful Vitagraph Studios, hoping to be given the opportunity to direct.
 Instead, Vitagraph executives capitalized on his sex appeal, and in addition to having him direct, cast him in a major role.
-Although Reid's good looks and powerful physique made him the perfect "matinée idol", he was equally happy with roles behind the scenes and often worked as a writer, cameraman, and director.
+Although Reid's good looks and powerful physique made him the perfect ‘matinée idol’, he was equally happy with roles behind the scenes and often worked as a writer, cameraman, and director.

-Reid was arrested in Portland, Oregon in 1921 for violating prohibition law.
+Reid was arrested in Portland, Oregon in 1921 for violating Prohibition law.